Hormone Replacement Therapy HRT

 Reduced risk of 'thinning' of the bones (osteoporosis)

 Women who take HRT have a reduced risk of osteoporosis and their risk of having fractures due to osteoporosis is also reduced.
-This risk reduces further the longer you take HRT.
+Prevention of osteoporosis continues further the longer you take HRT.

 Side-effects with HRT are uncommon.
 They may include the following:

-- HRT skin patches may occasionally cause irritation of the skin.
+- HRT skin patches and gels occasionally cause irritation of the skin.

 - Some women have more headaches or migraines when they take HRT.
 This is usually reduced by using patches or gel rather than taking tablets.